 Help each other.
 You don’t have to be married to do that.
 Just be a friend, be a BYU student and all that that means.
 Be a Latter-day Saint.
 And if you are married, no greater blessings can come to your union than some of the troubles and challenges you’ll face if you’ll rev up your motor and bear straight ahead through lightning and thunder and turbulence and all.

 Jeff: Paraphrasing James Thurber in one of the best and simplest definitions of love ever given, “Love is what you go through together” (“Thurber,” Life, March 14, 1960, p.
 108).
 That counts not only for husbands and wives but also parents and children, brothers and sisters, roommates and friends, missionary companions, and every other human relationship worth enjoying.

 Love, like individuals, is tested by the flame of adversity.
 If we are faithful and determined it will temper and refine us, but it will not consume us.
 Enjoy what you now have.
 Be a disciple of Christ.
 Live worthy of marriage even if it doesn’t come soon.
 And cherish it with all your heart when it does.
 We say this in the name of Jesus Christ.
 Amen.

 © Brigham Young University.
 All rights reserved.

-Jeffrey R. Holland was president of Brigham Young University when this devotional address was given on 15 January 1985.
+Jeffrey R. Holland, president of BYU, and his wife, Patricia T. Holland, delivered this devotional address on January 15, 1985.